 This test is to aid in the diagnosis of Lactose Malabsorption.

-When the enzyme needed to break down lactose, a sugar commonly found in dairy products, is not present, a condition called Lactose Malabsorption may occur.
 The lack of the enzyme allows bacteria normally found in your digestive system to produce hydrogen and/or methane gas which can cause many gastrointestinal symptoms such as bloating, diarrhea, and/or flatulence.

 Taking the Lactose Malabsorption Breath Test